Human Rights in Business Operation

 The Company cooperated with the business strategic partners in developing diversified learning and educational space in both industrial estates, e.g., a water management learning center, a smart classroom, and recreational public parks.

-Human Rights Performance
+Human Rights Training Program

-Start building the Future
+Building the Future

-with Amata
+with AMATA

-AMATA
+with AMATA

 Contact us for more details.